 This and many other questions like “How can I overcome my inhibition in speaking English?” or “What is right?
 A English, An English, or The English?”
 People often ask such questions about English Language.
-To them I always say, the more you speak the more you learn.
-But there is always a rider to my advice.
-Speak English (or any other language for that matter) and allow those you speak it with, to correct you.
+Is English really that important?

 As far as languages go, English has had more than its share of ridicule – particularly in India.
 So the question is “Is it necessary to learn English at all?”
 My answer to that is a simple and unequivocal yes.
 The reason – apart from being my language of choice – well here goes!